Toss in shots, near-misses, possession, and Burr and Burton owned the game from the first drop of the puck.

 "As many saves as she had, we had probably another 10 within an inch or two of going in," Lewicki said.

-Throughout the first period and into the second, the hosts possessed deep in the Redhawks' zone, continuing to win the puck back before it could escape to
+Throughout the first period and into the second, the hosts possessed deep in the Redhawks' zone, continuing to win the puck back before it could escape to the neutral zone.

 "I think we got afraid of the ice.
 This sheet of ice here is huge," Psaros said.
 "I think our girls got confused about positioning and where they were supposed to be."